-Located at 422 East First Street in the downtown Los Angeles Little Tokyo District, the diner was opened by Ito and Minoru Matoba in 1946 and reflected the period’s pop-culture obsession with the newly emerging atomic age.
-In 1977, after daughter “Atomic” Nancy Sekizawa began taking over management of the café, she covered the walls with Punk Rock posters and fliers and turned it into a hangout for punk rock fans and musicians.
+Located at 422 East First Street in the downtown Los Angeles Little Tokyo District (southwest corner of Alameda and First Streets), the diner was opened by Ito and Minoru Matoba in 1946 and reflected the early post-World War II period pop-culture obsession with the newly emerging atomic age.
+In 1977, after daughter “Atomic Nancy” Sekizawa began managing the café, she covered the walls with Punk Rock posters and fliers and turned it into a hangout for punk rock fans and musicians.
 It laid claim to having the only punk rock jukebox in Los Angeles.
 The café took on an eclectic blend of Japanese and Punk culture.

 The café closed in 1989 and the brick building that housed it went on to be used by the eateries Troy Café (1990-1995) and Señor Fish (1995-2014).
 The building was demolished in 2015 to make way for a new underground station for the Regional Connector Transit Corridor to be opened in 2021.

 Read more about the Atomic Café in a KCET article by Yosuke Kitazawa.